 Known for recruiting locally and winning with local talent, Chris Cissell instills a sense of family in the teams he coaches.
 He has had success on the field and takes pride in the performance his players show both on and off the pitch, coaching a total of 37 All-Americans and 45 Academic All-Americans throughout his career.
 His UMKC team currently has a 3.6 cumulative grade point average.

-Cissell enters his sixth season at the helm of the Missouri-Kansas City Women’s Soccer team for the 2016 season, after leading the 'Roos to a Western Athletic Conference (WAC) second-place finish with a school-record 14 wins in 2015, and a regular season championship in 2014.
+Cissell enters his eighth season at the helm of the Missouri-Kansas City Women’s Soccer team for the 2018 season, after leading the 'Roos to a Western Athletic Conference (WAC) championship with a perfect 7-0 conference record in 2017, and a regular season championship in 2014.

 Hired to lead the program in 2011, Cissell took over a struggling program in just its third season as a Division I team.
 Entering the 2011 campaign, the UMKC program held an all-time record of 2-33-3.
 His presence was felt immediately, as he led the ‘Roos to a record of 8-8-4 and an appearance in the semi-finals of The Summit League Conference Tournament, earning him The Summit League Conference Coach of the Year honors.